Pakistan women's cricket team in Bangladesh in 2018–19

 The Pakistan women's cricket team played the Bangladesh women's cricket team in Bangladesh in October 2018.
 The tour consisted of four Women's Twenty20 Internationals (WT20Is) matches and one Women's One Day International (WODI) match.
+All the matches were played at Sheikh Kamal International Stadium, Cox's Bazar.
 Pakistan Women won the WT20I series 3–0, after the first match was washed out.
-Bangladesh Women won the one-off WODI match by six wickets.
+Bangladesh Women won the sole WODI match by six wickets.